-Campaign advertising is the transmission of messages to the public during an election – by any means – that promote or oppose, directly or indirectly, a person’s candidacy or election.
+Campaign advertising is the transmission of messages – by any means – to the public during an election which promote or oppose, directly or indirectly, a person’s candidacy or election.

-It includes (but is not limited to) election signs, campaign brochures, radio or television ads, paid posts on social media, and newspaper ads.
+It includes (but is not limited to) election signs, campaign brochures, radio or television ads, social media posts, and newspaper ads.

 The Act requires that campaign advertising identify the name of its sponsor and their telephone number.
-The sponsor is any person, association, or organization who pays for the advertising.
+The sponsor is any person, association, or organization who is paying for the advertising.
 This is usually the Candidate or the Official Agent.

 Use one of the following formats: